partikus/grpc-example/README.md

 The app has been written in 3 popular languages: [php](https://secure.php.net/), [python](https://www.python.org/) and [node](https://nodejs.org/en/).

+### Docker

+The latest changes bring docker configuration.
+Instead of using vagrant you can use Docker that is recommended solution.
+More details can be found in [README.md](./docker/README.md) file.

+### Vagrant (deprecated)

 To simplify the setup you can use [Vagrant](https://www.vagrantup.com/) configuration that was prepared.

 ```bash
 git clone https://github.com/partikus/grpc